Go Back

 In order for a derecho to be declared, the thunderstorm complex must have already covered 400 miles (about 650 km) with a width of at least 60 miles (about 100 km), according to a revised definition by the Storm Prediction Center (SPC).
 A derecho must include wind gusts of at least 58 mph or greater along most of its path with isolated gusts of at least 75 mph.

-That complex may continue or refire farther to the southeast in the Midwest on Saturday.
+The complex that traveled across the Northern and Central Plains Friday night may continue or refire farther to the southeast in the Midwest on Saturday.

 Even if none of the anticipated thunderstorm complexes evolve into a derecho, there can be significant risk to lives and property over a broad area of the Central states and parts of the East as the ring of fire lights up into next week.